 To provide orderly and safe parking in the Division of Capital Asset Management and Maintenance (DCAMM) Parking Facilities for authorized personnel and visitors.
 To avoid confusion related to parking and the acquisition of parking privileges.
-To set forth the rules, regulations and responsibilities of persons authorized to park in DCAMM Parking Facilities.
+To set forth the rules, regulations and responsibilities of persons authorized to park in DCAMM Parking Facilities and their sponsoring agencies.

-- Agency Liaison - The person designated by a department head to communicate with DCAMM on behalf of the Agency for maintenance requests, parking issues, Photo ID Access Cards, etc.
+Agency Liaison - The person designated by a department head to communicate with the DCAMM on behalf of the Agency for maintenance requests, parking issues, Photo ID Access Cards, etc.

-- DCAMM Parking Facilities - All parking facilities owned by the Commonwealth of Massachusetts and managed by DCAMM.
+DCAMM Parking Facilities - All parking facilities owned by the Commonwealth of Massachusetts and managed by DCAMM.
 They include the McCormack Garage, the Saltonstall Garage, the Hurley Garage and the Merrimac Street parking lot.

-- DCAMM Parking Violation/Ticket: Issued for parking violations by DCAMM Security.
+DCAMM Parking Violation/Ticket: Issued for parking violations by DCAMM Security.
 Violations are recorded in DCAMM data base.